Stickelberger elements and Kolyvagin systems: Introduction

 \section{Introduction}

+The Euler / Kolyvagin system machinery is designed to bound the size of a Selmer group.
+In all well-known cases the bounds obtained relate to $L$-values, and thus provide a link between arithmetic and analytic data.
+Well-known prototypes for such a relation between arithmetic and analytic data are the Birch and Swinnerton-Dyer conjecture (more generally, Bloch-Kato conjectures) and the main conjectures of Iwasawa theory.
+The Kolyvagin system machinery has been successfully applied by many to obtain deep results towards proving these conjectures.

-B. Howard, B. Mazur and K. Rubin show in~\cite{mr02} that the existence of Kolyvagin systems relies on a cohomological invariant, what they call the core Selmer rank.
-When the Selmer core rank is one, they determine the structure of the Selmer group completely in terms of a Kolyvagin system.
-However, when the Selmer core rank is greater than one, not much could be said.
+B. Howard, B. Mazur and K. Rubin show in~\cite{mr02} that the existence of Kolyvagin systems relies on a cohomological invariant, what they call the \emph{core Selmer rank} (c.f., \cite[Definition 4.1.11]{mr02}).
+When the core Selmer rank is one, they determine the structure of the Selmer group completely in terms of a Kolyvagin system.
+However, when the core Selmer rank is greater than one, not much could be said.
+One of the principal objectives of the current article is to explore this more mysterious case in depth for a particular Galois representation, for which the core Selmer rank is greater than 1.

-The author~\cite{kbbstark, kbbiwasawa} has studied the Kolyvagin system machinery for the Galois representation $\ZZ_p(1)\otimes\chi^{-1}$ of the absolute Galois group $G_k:=\textup{Gal}(\overline{k}/k)$ of a totally real number field $k$ (of degree $[k:\QQ]=r$), where $\chi: G_k \ra \ZZ_p^\times$ is a totally even Dirichlet character and $p>2$ is a prime.
-This is one of the basic instances of Kolyvagin system theory of core rank $r>1$.
-The main idea utilized by the author in this setting was to modify the relevant Selmer groups appropriately and construct Kolyvagin systems, out of Stark elements of Rubin~\cite{ru96}, to control these modified Selmer groups.
-In this paper, we are interested in the case when $\chi$ is totally odd, which in some sense is the opposite case of~\cite{kbbstark,kbbiwasawa}.
-The $G_k$-representation in consideration now will be $T=\ZZ_p(\chi)$, which gives rise to a Kolyvagin system theory of core rank $r$.
-We will again use appropriately modified Selmer groups associated with the representation $T$, and the Euler system which will give rise to Kolyvagin systems that controls the modified Selmer groups will be obtained from Stickelberger elements.
+Let $k$ be a totally real field of degree $[k:\QQ]=r$ and let $G_k:=\Gal(\overline{k}/k)$ be its absolute Galois group.
+Fix once and for all an odd rational prime $p$, and let $\psi:G_k\ra\ZZ_p^\times$ be a totally even character which has finite prime-to-$p$ order.
+Consider the $G_k$-representation $T^\prime:=\ZZ_p(1)\otimes\psi^{-1}$.
+The core Selmer rank of the Galois representation $T^\prime$ is $r$, and $T^\prime$ leads us to one of the basic instances when the core Selmer rank is greater than one.
+In~\cite{kbbstark, kbbiwasawa}, the author has studied the Kolyvagin system machinery for $T^\prime$.
+The main idea in these two papers is to modify the relevant Selmer group appropriately and construct Kolyvagin systems out of Rubin-Stark elements defined in~\cite{ru96} so as to control this modified Selmer group.
+In this paper, we consider the $G_k$-representation $T=\ZZ_p(\chi)$, where $\chi:G_k \ra \ZZ_p^\times$ is a totally odd character which has finite prime-to-$p$ order.
+The $G_k$-representation $T$ turns out to have core Selmer rank $r$ as well.
+As in~\cite{kbbstark, kbbiwasawa}, we introduce certain modified Selmer groups associated with the representation $T$.
+In this setting, the Euler system that gives rise to the Kolyvagin system which controls the modified Selmer group is obtained from the Stickelberger elements.